konsumer/wasm3_objects/README.md

 checkWasmRes m3_LinkRawFunction(module, "*", "dimensions", "*()", export_dimensions)
 ```

-Since `type[0] (i32) -> nil` I also tried like this, andd usedd the arg as the "wasm address of return" which is what is in the currrent repo:
+Since `type[0] (i32) -> nil` I also tried like this, andd used the arg as the "wasm address of return" which is what is in the current repo:

 ```nim
 checkWasmRes m3_LinkRawFunction(module, "*", "dimensions", "v(i)", export_dimensions)